 - Use boundary location principles to create or retrace properties.

-- Describe & understand the various unwritten transfers of property that can occur and their impact.
+- Describe and understand the various unwritten transfers of property that can occur and their impact.

 - Create and interpret property descriptions for deeds.